timeplus-io/proton/examples/nginx-grafana/README.md

 Here's the second line again annotated to show the `$request` field and its 3 parts (in orange):
 ![nginx access log - second line - annotated](images/02_nginx-access-log-2nd-line.png)

-Using a single space as delimiter, the `$request` field can be further split into three parts:
+The `$request` field also uses a single space as delimiter and can be split into three parts:
 * `POST`: indicates the HTTP verb or method
 * `/`: indicates the request URI (Uniform Resource Identifier) or path
 * `HTTP/1.1`: indicates the HTTP protocol version in use for the request

-One of the analysis which we will run later on Timeplus Proton is an aggregation query that will show the top requested pages indicated by the `$path` field in the access logs.
+One of the analysis which we will run later on Timeplus Proton is a fast aggregation query that will show the top requested pages indicated by the `$path` field in the access logs.
 We could store each `$request` field in a single database column named `request`, but it would be super convenient if we split the `$request` field into 3 separate columns named: `http_method`, `path` and `http_version`.

 If we apply the following modifications to our Python regex: